ywangleo/multi-ancestry-PRS/README.md

 	--bin_number=BIN_NUMBER
 		The No. of bin to merge GWAS outputs

+	--als_list=ALS_LIST
+		Full path and file name to the file listing SNP A1 A2 based on .bim plink file from the whole Biobank, no headers specified

 	--out_dir=OUT_DIR
 		Full path to the directory of merged GWAS for each phenotype per bin